Hariom-Kumar7/MyIndiaa_Project/README.md

 ## Security Testing

-Security assessments were conducted using OWASP ZAP.
+Security assessments were conducted using Burp Suite.
 Common vulnerabilities were identified and mitigation strategies were described.

 ### Tools and Methods

-- **Tool Used**: OWASP ZAP
+- **Tool Used**: Burp Suite
 - **Vulnerabilities Assessed**:
-  - SQL Injection
-  - Cross-Site Scripting (XSS)
-  - Cross-Site Request Forgery (CSRF)
+  - Man in the middle attack(MITM)
+  - Brute Force Attack

 ### Security Report